How we helped a Crawley business make redundancies to make it more efficient and financially viable.

 Code-A-Lot achieved its £250,000 target saving and were able to move forward with their improved structure within four weeks.

-Code-A-Lot’s HR Manager commented: “Matthew has really guided me through the process, been proactive and pragmatic with his suggestions for how to approach the trickier issues, and has been amazingly quick at answering queries.
-I have felt supported and reassured as well as being very confident in the efficacy of his advice.
-He’s made a difficult time a lot less stressful for me”.
+Code-A-Lot’s HR Manager commented: “Martin Searle Solicitors have really guided me through the process, been proactive and pragmatic with their suggestions for how to approach the trickier issues, and have been amazingly quick at answering queries.
+I have felt supported and reassured as well as being very confident in the efficacy of their advice.
+They have made a difficult time a lot less stressful for me”.